Systematic study of Schmidt-type partitions via weighted words: Flat partitions, Regular partitions, and generalized Glaisher

-The generalization of Glaisher's identity in terms of colored partitions is the following. \begin{theo} Let $m$ be a non-negative integer and let $C$ be a sequence of colors in $\C\setminus\{c_0\}$.
-Then, the number of flat partitions $\pi$ in $\F_{\C,c_0}^{\ep}$ with weight $m$ and such that the color sequence without $c_0$ is $C$ is equal to the number of regular partitions $\pi$ in $\R_{\C,c_0}^{\ep}$ with weight $m$ and color sequence $C$.
-In terms of generating function, we have by setting $c_0=1$ that
+The generalization of Glaisher's identity in terms of colored partitions is the following. \begin{theo} Let $n,o$ be non-negative integers and let $C$ be a sequence of colors in $\C\setminus\{c_0\}$.
+Then, the number of flat partitions $\pi$ in $\F_{\C,c_0}^{\ep}$ with weight $n$, with $o$ positive parts of color $c_0$ and such that the color sequence without $c_0$ is $C$ is equal to the number of regular partitions $\pi$ in $\R_{\C,c_0}^{\ep}$ with weight $m$, color sequence $C$ and arm $o$.
+In terms of generating function, we then have that

 \end{theo} We now adjust the above result to fit our purpose.
 Let $m$ be a positive integer.
 In the following, we set $\C=\{c_{i},c_{\overline{i+1}}:i\in \{0,\ldots,m-1\}\}$, and order the colors as follows: